 Since the banjo has a shortened bass string it leads to some big differences that you to be aware of.
-Whether you are a beginner, or a guitar player making the switch, you’ll need to familiarize yourself with the new tuning and chord shapes.
+Whether you are a beginner, or a guitar player making the switch, you’ll need to familiarize yourself with the new tuning and banjo chord shapes.
 In this article, we’ll teach you five banjo chords you be able to learn quickly so you can start pluckin’.

 Standard Tuning for a Five String Banjo

 The first thing we need to cover is standard tuning for the five-string banjo.
+Standard tuning is often called G tuning, or Open G tuning.
 As we mentioned before, the low g string is not strung through the nut of the instrument.
 On traditional banjos, the 5th string is attached at the 5th fret, as shown below.

 The most common tuning you’ll find is a g D G B d.
 Notice that the first and 4th strings are both tuned to the “D” note, just an octave apart.

-Similarly, the 5th (the peg string) and the 3rd string are both “G” notes.
+Similarly, the peg string and the 3rd string are both “G” notes.
 For a very detailed discussion on why the 5th string is attached where it is, and what effect it has see Music – Practice and Theory.

-An interesting byproduct of the shortened 5th string is that banjo chords are normally made up of four notes (one for each string).
+An interesting byproduct of the shortened g string is that banjo chords are normally made up of four notes (one for each string).
+This is true of open G tuning and most other tuning configurations you’ll find on the 5-string banjo!

 If you want to know more about banjo tuning check out our Ultimate Guide to Banjo Tuning.